To the Landowners and Water Users of the Eagle Point Irrigation District

 No. 21) The District will not supply water for stock water or spray purposes except during the irrigation season and then only when the same can be supplied without making special delivery for such purposes.

 No. 22) One-half of the annual charges for operation and maintenance service will be due and payable on or before the first work day following February 1 of the year to which operation and maintenance applies.
-If the one-half annual charge is not paid by March 15, the manager will forthwith file a lien for the charges for the entire year, plus an added late charge to be determined by the Board of Directors, to be recorded in accordance with ORS 545.494.
-Upon such nonpayment, interest will be retroactive from January 1.
+If one-half annual charge is not paid by March 15, interest will be added retroactive from January 1st, along with a late fee.
+The manager will forthwith file a lien for the charges for the entire year, plus an added late charge to be determined by the Board of Directors, to be recorded in accordance with ORS 545.494.

 Beginning July 1,1992, any water user whose account is in whole or in part unpaid in excess of one year (two half years) as of January 1, and as of July 1, is deemed to be delinquent.
 Water of all water users whose accounts are delinquent, as above described, will be withheld except where the withholding of water substantially impairs water service to water users whose accounts are not delinquent as above defined.